(Remote, Full Time, Anywhere)

 The software solution then is made.

 The engineering team then builds the software solution based on these designs, and should any issues arise during the build process, the engineers will escalate them to the Product Designers and resolve them as needed.
 The design documentation is also used by Quality Assurance team to test and compare the solution to ensure successful build by the engineering team.
 Once engineers finish their build, the software solution is tested and assessed for its durability with all bugs subsequently fixed.
-On completion of build and testing, the Product Designers themselves will assess the solution and approve that the build met all of their expectations.
+On completion of build and testing, the design team itself will assess the solution and approve that the build met all of their expectations.

 Following that, our business consulting team will plan the business rollout of the solution, once the client approves the implementation.
 The functional design and engineering team will then be required to carry out the needed steps in the process (e.g. plan information transfer, etc.) such that a functional solution will be implemented.